cybergis/CyberGIS-Vis/README.md

 ## Contributors

-The lead developer of CyberGIS-Viz is Dr. Su Yeon Han at the [CyberGIS Center for Advanced Digital and Spatial Studies (CyberGIS Center)](https://cybergis.illinois.edu/) and the Principal Investigator of CyberGIS-Viz is Dr. Shaowen Wang at CyberGIS Center.
+The lead developer of CyberGIS-Vis is Dr. Su Yeon Han at the [CyberGIS Center for Advanced Digital and Spatial Studies (CyberGIS Center)](https://cybergis.illinois.edu/) and the Principal Investigator of CyberGIS-Vis is Dr. Shaowen Wang at CyberGIS Center.
 This software repository is primarily maintained by [CyberGIS Center](https://cybergis.illinois.edu/).
 Please email any questions to [help@cybergis.org](mailto:help@cybergis.org).

 ## License

-**This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/cybergis/CyberGIS-Viz/blob/master/LICENSE) file for details.**
+**This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/cybergis/CyberGIS-Vis/blob/master/LICENSE) file for details.**

 ## Funding

-The CyberGIS-Viz project is supported by the CyberGIS Center for Advanced Digital and Spatial Studies at the University of Illinois at Urbana-Champaign.
+The CyberGIS-Vis project is supported by the CyberGIS Center for Advanced Digital and Spatial Studies at the University of Illinois at Urbana-Champaign.